You are currently viewing Prostate Cancer in Singapore

 Some patients may have urinary symptoms from enlarged prostate.
 It is important to check with your doctor on whether prostate cancer is also present in the prostate gland at the same time.

-When prostate cancer does cause symptoms or signs, it is usually diagnosed in a later stage.
+(2) If prostate cancer causes symptoms or signs, it is usually diagnosed in a later stage.
 These symptoms and signs may include:

 • Frequent urination